UCI-GDIM32-W25/hw1-ChrisOrtega64/README.md

 UI
 Attributes:
-- # of Seeds Planted
+- Number of Seeds Planted
-- # of Seeds Remaining
+- Number of Seeds Remaining

 Affected Objects:
-- # of Seeds Remaining Changes by -1 when Seed is Planted
+- Number of Seeds Remaining Changes by -1 when Seed is Planted
-- # of Seeds Plants Changes by +1 when Seed is Planted/Placed on Screen
+- Number of Seeds Plants Changes by +1 when Seed is Planted/Placed on Screen
 - Only Changes when Seed is Planted